mirko-bianco/FidoLib/FidoCore.md

 **Closing channels**

 You can set a channel as closed.
-When a channel is closed sending will automatically fail.
+After a channel is closed sending will hang indefinitely, That is not a problem since it's the sender who's in control of the channel.

 ATTENTION: that means you should check for `Closed`, as sending through a closed channel will hang.
 The same for receiving on a empty closed channel.